Insality/defold-saver/api/saver_api.md

 	- `filename` *(string)*: The name of the file to get the path for.
 Can contain subfolders.

 - **Returns:**
-	- `The` *(string)*: absolute path to the game save folder, or the path to the file in the game save folder if a file name is provided.
+	- `path` *(string)*: The absolute path to the game save folder, or the path to the file in the game save folder if a file name is provided.

 - **Example Usage:**